-Louise Bale: President
+Louise Bale: Chairperson

 Originally a Registered Nurse and Midwife, Louise has worked as a Snr Health Promotion Officer with NSW Health for the past 25 years.
 With qualifications in Health Promotion and Adaptive Leadership, Louise is also nearing the end of Social Work studies at Charles Sturt University.